wslominska/API-Service/API-Service.md

     return {"message": "Welcome, {}!".format(request.user['username'])}
 ```

-In this example, the authenticate() function is called before the private() function.
+In this example, the **authenticate()** function is called before the **private()** function.
 It checks for an "Authorization" header in the request and verifies the token.
 If the token is valid, it returns a dictionary with user information.
-If the token is not valid, it returns None and the request is rejected.
+If the token is not valid, it returns "None" and the request is rejected, preventing the client from accessing the **private()** function.